pipeforce/pipeforce.github.io/docs/api/functions.md

 ```

 ### random(size)
-Creates a random string of given size.
+Creates a random alphanumeric string of given size.
+Characters will be used from
+a set of Latin alphabetic characters (a-z, A-Z) and the digits 0-9.
+No special chars.

 #### Returns
 ``string`` - The random string.